Content Map Terms

 - Spinal anesthetic.
 The doctor or nurse first numbs the area on your back where the needle will be inserted.
 Then the needle is guided into the spinal canal and the anesthetic is injected.
 You may not be able to move your legs until the medicine wears off.

-After the anesthetic takes effect, the cystoscope tube is inserted into your urethra and slowly moved into your bladder.
+After the anesthetic takes effect, the cystoscope, or scope, is inserted into your urethra and moved into your bladder.
 If your urethra has a spot that is too narrow, other smaller tools are inserted first.
-They will gradually make it large enough for the tube.
+They will gradually make it large enough for the scope.

-Next, the doctor injects either sterile water or salt water (saline) to help make your bladder larger and to create a clear view.
-The doctor may also inject medicine to reduce chances of infection.
+Next, the doctor puts either sterile water or salt water (saline) into your bladder to make it larger and to create a clear view.
+The doctor may also put in medicine to reduce chances of infection.

-The doctor can also insert tiny tools through the tube to collect tissue samples for biopsy.
+The doctor can also insert tiny tools through the scope to collect tissue samples for biopsy.
 The tissue samples are sent to the lab to be checked.

 If a local anesthetic is used, you may be able to get up right after the test.
 If a general anesthetic is used, you will stay in the recovery room until you are awake and able to walk.
 (This usually takes an hour or less.)
 You can eat and drink as soon as you are fully awake and can swallow without choking.
-If a spinal anesthetic was used, you will stay in the recovery room until feeling and movement below your chest returns.
+If a spinal anesthetic was used, you will stay in the recovery room until feeling in your legs has returned.
 (This usually takes about an hour.)

 How It Feels